5-Star Campsite In Germany: A Review Of Südsee Camp, Soltau

-I baffle me, how and why would employ bartenders and waiters who do not understand simple English, but I think they just don't care.
+It baffles me, how and why would employ bartenders and waiters who do not understand basic English, but I think they just don't care.

 There are about 100 million people speaking German in Europe, and Südsee camp really caters the German-speaking population, and don't really care about everyone else.

-If you do not know simple German, like how to order and such, you might encounter some problems.
+NOTE: If you do not know basic German, like how to order and such, you might encounter some problems.

 My girlfriend is quite good at German, and I am really not, so when I, one night, ventured out for some beers by myself, I had to insist on ordering in English.

-Be prepared to get scoffed at, and get rolling eyes, when you speak English to a German, that's just normal, I have tried that at least dusin times now.
+Be prepared to get scoffed at, and get rolling eyes, when you speak English to a German, that's just normal, I have tried that at least dozen times now.

 Overall Review of Südsee Camp, Wietzendorf